aetperf/aetperf.github.io/_posts/WP_2023-03-30-TPC-H-benchmark-of-Hyper,-DuckDB-and-Datafusion-on-Parquet-files.md

-# TPC-H benchmark of Hyper, DuckDB and Datafusion on Parquet files
+# TPC-H benchmark of Hyper, DuckDB and DataFusion on Parquet files

 **Update** Apr 14, 2023 - An issue has been opened on the DataFusion GitHub repository regarding its poor reported performance compared to DuckDB and Hyper: [#5942](https://github.com/apache/arrow-datafusion/issues/5942).
 While there may be multiple factors contributing to this unexpected behavior, I might have used the API in a sub-optimal way.
 I will continue to update the post with new findings.